Henryy417/ICT-SBA/README.md

 > Note: The default user is `admin` with password `admin`, created automatically on first run.

 ## License
-Copyright (c) 2025 Chen Hang Tsz Henry
+This project is licensed under the MIT License by Chen Hang Tsz Henry.
+See the [LICENSE](LICENSE) file for details.